solairen/pihole/README.md

 * [Azure blob](https://docs.microsoft.com/en-us/cli/azure/storage/blob?view=azure-cli-latest#az_storage_blob_upload)

 ### Configuration

+#### Firewall
+On hosts where PiHole will be installed, ufw should be enabled and port 22 should be temporary added to rule.

+#### Inventory.yml
 In `inventory.yml`, set **IP**, **user**, **password** or **ssh_key** on where PiHole should be installed.</br>
 If **ssh_key** is used, comment **password**.</br>
 If **password** is used, comment **ssh_key**.</br>